COVID-19 secure: for employers and others

 In many cases, you will already have tried and tested arrangements in place to keep safe all those who work at, visit or use your premises.
 You will need to review these and your existing precautions before restarting work or where there are changes in local restrictions and guidance.
-This will be to check their adequacy given the risk presented by COVID-19 and in the light of the guidance published by the government and others.
-In nearly all cases, it is likely that you will have to introduce further precautions.
+This will be to check their adequacy given the risk presented by COVID-19 and in the light of the guidance published by the Government and Devolved Administrations.
+In nearly all cases, it is likely that you will have to introduce and monitor further precautions.

 It is important to remember, that any additional precautions you identify should be proportionate.
 This will depend on your own specific circumstances.
 For example, reflecting the size or type of premises you occupy, the numbers of staff you have and the nature of the work activities involved.
 You may also need to think about how your premises are organised, operated, managed and regulated.

 With all of this in mind, here are some points for you to consider.
 Some may be more relevant to you than others and the list is not exhaustive.